aditya43/aws/README.md

     - Each EC2 machine will resolve/install dependencies of source code.
 For e.g. For `Node` project, dependencies will be installed from `package.json`.
         * **This process is pretty slow depending on the number and size of dependencies.**
         * **For Optimization:** We can package/zip required dependencies with project source code itself.

+### CICD - Continuous Integration And Continuous Deployment Intro
+- CICD is all about automating the deployment while adding increased safety.
+- Key aspects of CICD:
+    * `AWS CodeCommit`: For storing our code.
+    * `AWS CodePipeline`: For automating our pipeline from code to Elastic Beanstalk.
+    * `AWS CodeBuild`: For building and testing our code.
+    * `AWS CodeDeploy`: For deploying source code to EC2 fleets (**Not Beanstalk**).
+- **Continuous Integration:**
+    * It simply means developers can push their to a code repository very often (Code Repository e.g. GitHub, CodeCommit, Bitbucket etc.)
+    * As soon as the code is pushed into repository, a `Testing` or `Build` server gets the code from repository and `Test/Build` it.
+For this, `CodeBuild`, `Jenkins CI` etc. can be used from open source world.
+    * After this, developer gets feedback about the tests and checks that have passed/failed.
+    * **Continuous Integration Goals:**
+        - Find bugs early and fix 'em.
+        - Offers faster delivery as the code is tested.
+        - Offers developers to deploy codes very often.
+        - Makes developers happy as they're unblocked.
+- **Continuous Delivery:**
+    * It usually means `Automated Deployment`.
+Deployments can be automated using tools such as:
+        - `CodeDeploy`.
+        - `Jenkins CD`.
+        - `Spinnaker`.
+    * Ensures that the software can be released reliably whenever needed.
+    * Ensures that deployments happen often and are quick.
+    * If your company had `1 Release Every 3 Months` policy before, then with `Continuous Delivery` you can achieve `5 Releases a day` easily.